 Striving to improve the availability and reliability of its networks worldwide, one of the largest software producers in the world – Microsoft Corporation decided to implement Six Sigma.

 The company wanted to apply a powerful data-driven process to help eradicate various defects in their systems and data centers.
 Microsoft applied root-cause analysis, and using the historical data, the company established baseline standards from which to measure going forward.
 They collected large amounts of data on a daily basis from different servers.
 This helped to identify the defects and outline the steps for corrections.

 The Six Sigma methodology helped their teams to execute eradication initiatives of the defects.
 Within the first year, the remediation of defects was improved by 40%.
 The average time between server failures improved from 18 days to 125 days in the result.
 Microsoft improved server availability, increased customer satisfaction, and accelerated productivity.

-Six Sigma is a not easy journey, However, choosing this way, companies will begin to experience transformation and real excellence.
+Six Sigma is not an easy journey, However, by choosing this way, companies will begin to experience transformation and real excellence.